Daily High to Daily Low: Is It Safe to Buy UiPath Inc. (PATH)?

-UiPath Inc. (NYSE:PATH) went up by 3.46% from its latest closing price compared to the recent 1-year high of $90.00.
-The company’s stock price has collected 7.55% of gains in the last five trading sessions.
-Press Release reported 16 hours ago that Pismo Raises $108 Million Series B Led by SoftBank, Amazon and Accel to Enable Cloud-Native Financial Services Globally
+UiPath Inc. (NYSE:PATH) went up by 7.03% from its latest closing price compared to the recent 1-year high of $90.00.
+The company’s stock price has collected 8.76% of gains in the last five trading sessions.
+Press Release reported 15 hours ago that Serket and Powerful Medical Win the 2021 UiPath Automation Awards with Automation for Good Solutions

 Is It Worth Investing in UiPath Inc. (NYSE :PATH) Right Now?